These plantain tacos are a flavor explosion that cooks all on one sheet pan. Sweet plantains, tangy pickled onions, and creamy avocado!

 Start making the plantains and beans first.

-- In a large mixing bowl, toss together the plantains and black beans with the oil, vinegar, coriander, and salt.
-Spread the mixture out onto a baking sheet lined with parchment paper.
+- In a large mixing bowl, toss together the plantains with the oil, vinegar, coriander, and salt.
+Spread the plantains out onto a baking sheet lined with parchment paper, leaving the leftover liquid in the bowl.
+Bake for 15 minutes, flipping the plantains after 7 minutes.
+Meanwhile, add the black beans to the bowl and toss them in the remaining liquid.

-- Stuff the onions into a pint-sized mason jar.
-Combine the remaining ingredients in a small saucepan, and heat them until they boil, stirring until the sugar dissolves.
+- Stuff the onions into a heat proof jar.
+Combine the remaining pickle ingredients in a small saucepan, and heat them until they boil, stirring until the sugar dissolves.
 This should only take a few minutes.
 Turn off the stove, and pour the hot brine into your jar.
-The heat from the brine will soften the onions.
+Set aside.

 - Divide your tortillas between four plates.
-Top each one with ¼ of the plantain mixture, ¼ of the sliced avocado, and a tablespoon or two of the pickled onions.
-Devour!
+Top each one with black beans, avocado, plantains, and pickled onions.
+Serve and enjoy these flavor-packed maduros tacos!

 Lynnwood